 Space Cadets Pitch Night Returns for 2022

-Students showcased promising startup ideas at Xplor’s Melbourne office.
+Students showcased promising startup ideas at Xplor’s Melbourne office during the Space Cadets pitch night.

-Xplor, Australia’s leading early learning software solution, resumed its annual Space Cadets Pitch Night on 3 June.
-Space Cadets is a collaboration between Xplor and St Andrews Lutheran College in Queensland, an extension of St Andrews’ annual ‘Innovate and Create’ (IC) Program.
+Xplor Education, Australia’s leading early learning software solution, resumed its annual Space Cadets Pitch Night on 3 June.
+Space Cadets is a collaboration between Xplor and St Andrews Lutheran College in Queensland.
+It’s an extension of St Andrews’ annual ‘Innovate and Create’ (IC) Program.
 This initiative helps students build entrepreneurial capability and develop creative problem-solving skills through a practical experience.

 IC is a nine-week program where students learn by doing: understanding problems, creating prototypes and pitching business models.
 Xplor then invites the top three teams to its Melbourne office to join as “Space Cadets”.

 This year’s Space Cadets finalists were Evie, AJ, Sophia & Chili.
-These teams were joined by Xplorers who worked with them on practical tasks such as web domain registration, Minimal Viable Product (MVP) pages and app development.
+Xplorers joined these teams to work with them on practical tasks.
+These included web domain registration, Minimal Viable Product (MVP) pages and app development.
 They helped the students develop their business ideas into plans, create prototypes and refine their pitches.

-The three teams of Space Cadets then got the opportunity to pitch their startup ideas and seek funding from actual leaders in the business community and venture capitalists.
+The three teams of Space Cadets then got the opportunity to pitch their startup ideas.
+Their goal was to seek funding and advice from actual leaders in the business community and venture capitalists.
 This year’s panellists included David Linke (Managing Director of Edugrowth), Derek Bartels (Director of Learning Innovation for Lutheran Queensland), and Mark Woodland (Chief Innovation Officer of Xplor Technologies).

 Look, that’s what learning and development’s all about for these young people.
 They’re our future.
 They’re going to be engaging and creating a world and solving those big hairy audacious problems that we have in our world, and they need the skills that they’re learning over the last three days.